videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/leave-end-meeting.md

 To leave the meeting by removing all the participant you need to call `end()` which is the part of the `useMeeting` hook of React SDK.

 :::note
-These methods can be called after the meeting is joined successfully.
+This methods can be called after the meeting is joined successfully.
 :::

 #### Example